PCSX2/pcsx2/bin/GameIndex.md

 - `mvuFlagSpeedHack`
   - Accepted Values - `0` / `1`
   - Katamari Damacy have weird speed bug when this speed hack is enabled (and it is by default)
+- `InstantVU1SpeedHack`
+  - Accepted Values - `0` / `1`
+  - Games such as Parappa the Rapper 2 need VU1 to sync, so you can force disable the speedhack here

 ## Memory Card Filter Override